lladopedro/TransparencyEvaluation/README.md

   - Localization: Evaluation of the models may2011 and baumgartner2014 to predict the localization data.
                   These models are available in the Auditory Modelling Toolbox (https://amtoolbox.org/).

-#### dependencies
+#### utility
-Contains some auxiliary functions needed to run the main scripts.
+Contains some utility functions needed to run the main scripts.

 ### Usage